SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "preserv*" OR "support*" OR "ensure" OR "sustain" )
       NEAR/3
           (
+            (
-              ("ocean$" OR "ecosystem$" OR "habitat$" OR "environment*") NEAR/3 ("health$" OR "recovery" OR "service$" OR "functioning" OR "function$" OR "quality") )
+              ("ocean$" OR "ecosystem$" OR "habitat$" OR "environment*") NEAR/3
+                  ("health$" OR "recovery"
+                  OR "service$" OR "functioning" OR "function$"
+                  OR "quality" OR "integrity" OR "stability" OR "resilience" )
+            )
           OR "resilien*"
           OR "water quality"